nyxnor/onionjuggler/README.md

 #### Setup the enviroment

 The enviroment variable ${ONIONSERVICE_PWD} and add the directory to path.
-* add the enviroment variable ${ONIONSERVICE_PWD} -> exporting this variable possibilitate calling it from isnide shell scripts.
+* add the enviroment variable ${ONIONSERVICE_PWD} -> exporting this variable possibilitate calling it from inside shell scripts.
 * add directory to path -> call the scripts from any directory as if they were commands (without indicating the path to them or prepending with the shell name).

 For this, you have two options: